Recognizing the forest from the trees: How one logging company grew profits with equipment financing

 For years, L.G.
 MacGillivary logged with older equipment.
 The machines constantly needed repairs, which were costly and stifled productivity.
 As one part of the company’s rejuvenation, the brothers steadily upgraded equipment starting in 2000.

-Two crucial pieces of equipment are the company’s Ponsse forwarder and Log Max processor head the brothers financed with CWB National Leasing Account Manager Brian England.
+Two crucial pieces of equipment are the company’s Ponsse forwarder and Log Max processor head the brothers financed with the help of CWB National Leasing.
 Because the brothers didn’t purchase their equipment up front, they freed up nearly $1 million worth of cash flow through financing.

 “We had a lot of older stuff,” said Dwayne, company President and Director.
 “Upgrading most of our equipment, especially the new Log Max head and forwarder meant more production, less down time, less fuel and fewer repairs on the front end.”